Solomon Islands with a group of people standing in front of a waterfall

 How does Nia Tero achieve its mission?

 Nia Tero raises money to fund Indigenous organizations and their trusted allies directly.
-To date, we have partnered with over 271 Indigenous Peoples and 113 organizations and awarded $85.2 million in grants.
+To date, we have partnered with over 274 Indigenous Peoples awarded $101 million in grants.
 More than 90% of this money went directly to Indigenous Peoples’ organizations, their fiscal sponsors, or their chosen allies.

-We also create our own short films in partnership with Indigenous creatives and Peoples, fund and mentor Indigenous storytellers, participate actively in global policy negotiations hosted by the United Nations that influence legislation and legal action at all levels of government, and invest in technologies such as solar transportation as well as new financing models.
+We also create our own short films in partnership with Indigenous creatives and Peoples, support our Indigenous partners' participation in global policy negotiations hosted by the United Nations that influence legislation and legal action at all levels of government, and invest in technologies such as solar transportation as well as new financing models.

 Over 85 percent of our yearly budget is dedicated to grantmaking and programs.